ayushiawesome10/ayushiawesome10.github.io/_pages/career.md

 - shape the long-term vision of the company I am a part of

 ## **Jobs that would excite me:**
--creating computerised robots that could imitate the working, do's and not's of a human being.
+-creating computerised robots that could imitate the working of a human being.